Hunting dog names are perfect if you plan on taking your pup hunting with you.

 Famous Hunters and Shooters

-Moving on, let’s take a look at real-life people known for their hunting and prowess in accuracy.
+Moving on, let’s take a look at real-life people known for their hunting prowess.
 They could make cool hunting dog names!

 - Davy (Crockett) – This 19th century folk hero was the “king of the wild frontier.”